Alaska

 pink, silver, and an occasional sockeye.
 Dolly Varden char can also be found in those same waters.

-Some nearby ponds and lakes are stocked with rainbow trout and anglers who depart the community and head for the interior will also find arctic grayling along the way.
+Some nearby ponds and lakes are stocked with rainbow trout and anglers who depart the community and head for the interior will also find artic grayling along the way.

 Area